 Where and How Did CWD Originate?

-How Does CWD Spread?
+How Does CWD Spread Geographically?

-What Are the Symptoms of CWD?
+What Are the Signs That an Animal Has CWD?

 How Is CWD Detected?

 Clinical signs and visible lesions of CWD alone are not conclusive, and currently there is no practical live animal test.
 A definitive diagnosis is based on examination of the brain for the characteristic microscopic spongiform lesions and/or accumulation of the CWD-associated prion protein in brain and lymphoid tissues using a technique called immunohistochemistry.
 Gross lesions seen at necropsy reflect the clinical signs of CWD, primarily emaciation.
 Aspiration pneumonia, which may be the actual cause of death, also is a common finding in animals affected with CWD.